 If you’ve been using Turbo Tax or another service to file your taxes for “free” only to find yourself nickeled-and-dimed for additional services, Credit Karma Tax might well be worth a look.

 Using Credit Karma Savings

-Finally, the latest addition to the Credit Karma suite of products and services is Credit Karma Savings.
-This is a free High Yield Savings Account which is currently paying around 18x the national average.
-Credit Karma partners with MVB Bank to offer these FDIC insured accounts.
+Finally, the latest addition to the Credit Karma suite of products and services is Credit Karma Money, a banking option with fee-free checking and high-yield savings.
+Credit Karma partners with MVB Bank to offer these FDIC-insured accounts.

 While the APY on Credit Karma savings isn’t quite as high as some of the other high yield savings accounts out there at the moment, it could be an attractive option if you are already comfortable with the site as a place to get a snapshot of your current financial situation.

 Other Useful Products and Services

 While the purpose of this article is to highlight aspects of Credit Karma that people will likely find to be the most useful, there are some other things the site offers that you might find intriguing: